 Q17.
-What form(s) of financial support for adoption should the Government consider?
+What form(s) of financial support for adoption should be made available by Government?
 What digital tools or products should be eligible for support?

 Chapter 4 Making Jersey start-up and scale-up friendly

 To achieve its vision for the digital economy the Government will: